rpless/finch/docs/src/main/tut/contributing.md

 ## Pick an issue

-* On [Waffle][5], pick any issue from column "Ready"
+* On [Github Issues][5] pick an issue.
+Issues with the tag `easy` or `help wanted` are good first-time tickets.
-* On Github, leave a comment on the issue you picked to notify others that the issues is taken
+* On Github, leave a comment on the issue you picked to notify others that the issue is in progress.
-* On [Gitter][6] or Github, ask any question you may have while working on the issue
+* On [Gitter][6] or Github, ask any question you may have while working on the issue.

 ## Write Code
 Finch follows the [Effective Scala][1] code style guide.
 When in doubt, look around the codebase and see how it's done